devmrwor/react-hooks-props-basics/README.md

 ```

 ...but seeing is believing so let's look at this in technicolor!
 Following is an
-inspection of the L and _real live DOM elements_ that React rendered when we
+inspection of the _real live DOM elements_ that React rendered when we
 blasted this code into a new application (classes, IDs, and minor CSS have been
 added for a better visual display):